EA Composition

 • regularly scheduled weekly lesson time (before an audience is more preferable)

-• Composition Studio Concert (see the composition syllabus for dates)
+• Composition Studio Concert (see the for dates)

 • a time outside of the regularly scheduled lesson time during a time in a location convenient for both the student and the MUS 4V09 instructor